rstudio/redx/README.md

 API
 ===

-#### POST vs PUT
-`POST` and `PUT` do very similar things, with a slight but important difference. `POST` will create or update the redis db with your data, while `PUT` will create or replace.
-Due to frontends being stored as simple key-values, `POST` and `PUT` are treated the same.
-Backends, however, are stored as redis sets, which means `POST` will be treated as `append-only` while `PUT` will delete the set and add whatever you have given in a single db commit.

 ### (GET|POST|PUT|DELETE) /frontends/<url>/<backend_name>

-The frontends endpoint allows you to get, update, or delete a frontend.
+The `frontends` endpoint allows you to get, update, or delete a frontend.
 Take note that `POST` and `PUT` are treated the same on this endpoint.
 It is also important that you character escape the frontend url properly.

 #### Examples